rod-chapman/SPARKNaCl/README.md

 At this time, there are several items to-be-done:

 * Performance test and optimization.
-I expect the current code will be a bit slower than TweetNaCl, owing to two main issues:
-  1. In SPARK, it is natural programming style to return composite objects (e.g. array types) by copy from functions.
-This is elegant in terms of readability and proof, but has a performance penalty.
-For example, our "*", "+" and "-" operators for the GF type all return an array of 16 64-bit integers by copy.
-  2. Currently, SPARKNaCl applies the GF "Carry" operation more aggressively than in TweetNaCl.
-For example, SPARKNaCl applies "Carry" after a "+" operation, and applies Carry *three* times after "*".
-These make proof easier, but come at some cost in performance.
-Relaxation of these rules remains TBD.
+(Done - See 4th March 2021 News above)
 * Code size comparison with TweetNaCl.
+(Done - See 4th March 2021 News above)
 * Structural coverage analysis of the tests against the sources has not yet been performed.
 I don't expect the results will be very interesting, though.
 Some support for this does exist in the main project file in the "cover" build target.
+* Repeat performance analysis using [GNAT-LLVM](https://github.com/AdaCore/gnat-llvm).
+* API/wrapper for calling SPARKNaCl from C.

 ## Acknowledgements

 Many thanks to:
-1. Yannick Moy of [AdaCore](http://www.adacore.com/) who helped with SPARK language and toolset issues.
+1. Yannick Moy and Claire Dross of [AdaCore](http://www.adacore.com/) who helped with SPARK language and toolset issues.
 2. [Benoit Viguier](https://benoit.viguier.nl), who kindly offered advice and help with explaining the GF "Carry" operation.
 3. [Jason Donenfeld](https://www.zx2c4.com) for providing pointers to his revised "Carry" algorithm that is used in WireGuard.